Florida State Road 64: Anna Maria Island Bridge

 The Anna Maria Island Bridge is a double-leaf bascule bridge that crosses the Sarasota Bay, connecting the barrier islands of Holmes Beach to the mainland of Palma Sola, Florida.
-Built in 1957, the bridge carries Manatee Avenue, part of SR 64, and it also replaced the old swing bridge built in 1921.
+It was built in 1957 along with the Palma Sola Causeway.
+The bridge extended SR 64 to Anna Maria Island.
+The Anna Maria Island Bridge was the second bridge connecting the mainland to Anna Maria Island after the Cortez Bridge.

 The bridge was designated by the 1965 Legislature of Florida.